Discovering Continuous-Time Memory-Based Symbolic Policies using Genetic Programming: Methods

 \subsection{Baselines}

-The symbolic policies generated with GP are compared with two baselines.
+The static and dynamic symbolic policies generated with GP are compared with two baselines.
 The baselines are evaluated with the same population size and number of generations for every experiment.

-The first baseline is random search of dynamic symbolic policies, which randomly samples a set of trees for each candidate, with candidates having the same model structure as the dynamic policies (Figure~\ref{Fig: overview}C).
-The random search policies have the same number of trees in the latent state and are built from the same set of functions and leaf nodes as used in GP.
-The maximum depth of trees found with random search is fixed to seven.
-Random search is included as a baseline to demonstrate if GP can find better solutions with less computation than random sampling, therefore showing the additional value of the genetic operators during optimisation.
+The first baseline is random search of dynamic symbolic policies, which randomly samples a set of trees for each policy.
+The policies have the same model structure as the dynamic policies (Fig.~\ref{Fig: methods}c), and consist of the same set function and leaf nodes.
+The maximum depth of trees is fixed to seven.
+Random search is included as a baseline to demonstrate if GP can find better solutions with less computation than random sampling, therefore showing the additional value of the genetic operations during optimisation.

 To verify that the symbolic policies are high-performing, the symbolic policies are also compared to black-box policies modeled by neural differential equations (NDEs)~\cite{chen2018neural}.
 The NDEs in our experiments implement Equations~\ref{eq:dynstate} and \ref{eq:dynreadout} using black-box neural networks.
 Specifically, we use